frankuman/BL/README.md

 addrandombooks = True (Set to True to add 50 random books)
 ```

-This will render the content within a box when viewed in a Markdown viewer.

 ## Usage
 Once the BibLoaner application is running, use the provided graphical interface to manage library loans, member information, and library resources efficiently.